HPCBio/16S-rDNA-dada2-pipeline/README.md

       --trimRev                     integer. headcrop of read2
       --truncFor                    integer. tailcrop of read1. enforced before trimming --truncRev                    integer. tailcrop of read2. enforced before trimming --maxEEFor                    integer.
 After truncation, R1 reads with higher than maxEE "expected errors" will be  discarded.
 EE = sum(10^(-Q/10)), default=2
       --maxEERev                    integer.
 After truncation, R1 reads with higher than maxEE "expected errors" will be  discarded.
 EE = sum(10^(-Q/10)), default=2
       --truncQ                      integer.
 Truncate reads at the first instance of a quality score less than or equal to  truncQ; default=2
       --maxN                        integer.
 Discard reads with more than maxN number of Ns in read; default=0 --maxLen                      integer. maximum length of sequence; maxLen is enforced before trimming and truncation; default=Inf (no maximum)
       --minLen                      integer. minLen is enforced after trimming and truncation; default=50 --rmPhiX                      {"T","F"}. remove PhiX from read
       --minOverlap                  integer. minimum length of the overlap required for merging R1 and R2; default=20 (dada2 package default=12)
       --maxMismatch                 integer.
 The maximum mismatches allowed in the overlap region; default=0 --trimOverhang                {"T","F"}.
 If "T" (true), "overhangs" in the alignment between R1 and R2 are trimmed                                           off.
 "Overhangs" are when R2 extends past the start of R1, and vice-versa, as can                                             happen when reads are longer than the amplicon and read into the other-direction                                               primer region.
 Default="F" (false)

     Other arguments:
       --pool                        Should sample pooling be used to aid identification of low-abundance ASVs?
 Options are  pseudo pooling: "pseudo", true: "T", false: "F"
       --outdir                      The output directory where the results will be saved --email                       Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
       -name                         Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random  mnemonic.

      Help:
-      --help                        Will print out summary above when executing nextflow run uct-cbio/16S-rDNA-dada2-pipeline                                     --help
+      --help                        Will print out summary above when executing nextflow run uct-cbio/16S-rDNA-dada2-pipeline
      Example run:
      To run on UCT hex
      1) Start a 'screen' session from the headnode